19 Years of Excellence 99% Hiring Rate

 Extra Note: Stakeholders: Stakeholders are individuals or groups with an interest or influence in the product, including clients, users, developers, and business representatives, whose input and feedback are essential for the design process.

-Conclusion: Continuous Improvement and Business Impact
+Conclusion: UX is About Continuous Improvement for Better Business Impact

 Get Syllabus